FlowFuse/website/src/blog/2024/07/deploying-flowfuse-with-docker.md

 2. Add entry first entry type: "A", enter "@" into the name field (it points to the domain name itself), and the public IP of your Ubuntu server into the data field.

-3. Add entry second entry type: "A", enter "*" into the name field (adding * serves as the wildcard domain entry to the IP address of the host running Docker, we are doing this because the FlowFuse application will be hosted on the `forge.your-domain-name.com`) and public IP of your Ubuntu server into the data field.
+3. Add entry second entry type: "A", enter "*" into the name field (adding * serves as the [wildcard domain entry](https://docs.digitalocean.com/glossary/wildcard-record/) to the IP address of the host running Docker, we are doing this because the FlowFuse application will be hosted on the `forge.your-domain-name.com` and when creating instances for each, our FlowFuse application will use unique subdomain ) and public IP of your Ubuntu server into the data field.

 4. Add the last entry type: "A", and enter "www" into the name field (we are adding this because previously domain names used to have the www prefix) and the public IP of your Ubuntu server into the data field.